-Dry needling is a modern treatment technique based on Western medicine.
-It targets myofascial trigger points, which are tight, sensitive spots in the muscle that can cause pain, stiffness, or restricted movement.
-It may help to:
+Dry needling is a therapeutic technique grounded in contemporary Western medicine.
+It targets myofascial trigger points (tight, sensitive spots within muscle tissue that can cause pain, stiffness, or restricted movement).

 Acupuncture: Part of Traditional Chinese Medicine (TCM).
 Focuses on balancing the body’s energy flow, known as Qi, through pathways called meridians.